ZedPea/hash---Haskell-Shell/README.md

 # hash - haskell-shell
 A very simple shell written in haskell.

+Code is pretty rubbish, not in very good haskell style

 ## Inbuilt commands:

 help -- displays a help command then exits